Uploaded image for project: 'JDK'

 To verify a signature with a public key:

-If a Signature object is instantiated with a family name, it accepts ML-DSA keys in the family with any parameter set name.
-If the object is instantiated with a parameter set name, it only accepts ML-DSA keys that use this parameter set.
-Otherwise, the initSign and initVerify methods will throw an InvalidKeyException.
+If a Signature object is instantiated with a family name, it accepts ML-DSA keys in the family with any parameter set.
+If it is instantiated with a parameter-set name, it only accepts ML-DSA keys that use that parameter set; otherwise, the initSign and initVerify methods throw an InvalidKeyException.

 Alternatives